• Skip to main content

 3. STAGE 1 Hypertension

 When you have stage 1 hypertension, your blood pressure reading is between the range of 130/80 mm Hg or 139/89 mm Hg.
-It is best to consult with a doctor immediately and find ways to lower it.
+It is best to consult with a family medicine provider immediately and find ways to lower it.
 If your blood pressure is this high, it might mean that there’s already slight damage to arteries and vessels.

 4. STAGE 2 Hypertension